-Andrew is a Senior Lecturer in Contextual and Theoretical Studies (CTS) and year one CTS Coordinator.
+Andrew is a Senior Lecturer in Contextual and Theoretical Studies (CTS) at London College of Communication.

 With over ten years teaching experience in Higher Education Andrew’s focus has been on developing inclusive curricula that addresses decolonisation and intersectionality through active-learning and writing as practice methods.